c-buchanan/python-analysis-samples/README.md

 # python_samples

-Two samples of my work with Python.
+Two samples of my work with Python and sample data sets.
+One involved analyzing financial statements and the other involved analyzing election results.

-I need to push my final assignments later.
-My apologies.